-ORDINANCE NO. (N.C.S.)
+ORDINANCE NO. \\\\\ (N.C.S.)

-AN ORDINANCE PROHIBITING BLIGHTED, NUISANCE PROPERTIES City Attorney Impartial Analysis
+AN ORDINANCE PROHIBITING BLIGHTED, NUISANCE PROPERTIES

+City Attorney Impartial Analysis

 This ordinance imposes a level of maintenance responsibility upon the owners of commercial and/or residential property.
 In doing so, this ordinance makes it unlawful and a public nuisance for such properties to be maintained in an unclean condition or blighted condition.
-This includes vacant properties.
 Commercial or residential properties found to be in violation of this ordinance may be abated pursuant to the procedures established in the ordinance with unpaid costs resulting in a lien on the property, in addition to other penalties and sanctions.
-This ordinance also imposes an obligation upon owners of vacant properties to maintain their properties and to register those properties with the City.